Shakthivelms8/dp-420-cosmos-db-dev/instructions/07-sdk-batch.md

 1. Close the integrated terminal.

-## Creating an errant transactional batch
+### Task 3: Creating an errant transactional batch

 Now, let’s create a transactional batch that will error purposefully.
 This batch will attempt to insert two items that have different logical partition keys.
 We will create a flickering strobe light in the “used accessories” category and a new helmet in the “pristine accessories” category.
 By definition, this should be a bad request and return an error when performing this transaction.